Kong/insomnia-docs/docs/insomnia/security-features.md

 Insomnia believes that it is your right to know how your sensitive data is transported and handled, so this document is an effort to explain exactly how it works.

-If you find any part of this document that are incorrect, missing, or wrong, please don’t hesitate to reach out.
+If you find that any part of this document is incorrect, missing, or wrong, please don’t hesitate to reach out.

 ## Key Security Features
 This section gives a high level overview of Insomnia paid plans security.
 If you read anything in this document, it should be this section.